-Retrospective studies have several chances of bias because first hand information is not possible in this case.
-The investigator relies on second hand information or secondary sources of information.
-The authenticity of second hand information cannot be made sure completely.
+Retrospective studies have several chances of bias because first-hand information is not possible in this case.
+The investigator relies on second-hand information or secondary sources of information.
+The authenticity of second-hand information cannot be made sure completely.
 However, these studies cannot be conducted using any other study design therefore, the investigator is left with the only option to use the retrospective study design.
 The investigator needs to take special caution to avoid the chances of bias in the retrospective study designs.
 The investigator needs to take large sample size to avoid the chances of bias.
-He should also maintain that he has made the right selection of the evidences to get information about the past event that he is studying.
+He should also maintain that he has made the right selection of the evidence to get information about the past event that he is studying.

 Advantages of retrospectives studies

-The advantages of retrospective studies include the time saving nature of these studies as well as the benefit that they can be conducted on a small scale.
-The baseline as well as the outcomes have already happened before the study is conducted therefore the investigator can study multiple problems at the same time.
+The advantages of retrospective studies include the time-saving nature of these studies as well as the benefit that they can be conducted on a small scale.
+The baseline, as well as the outcomes, have already happened before the study is conducted therefore the investigator can study multiple problems at the same time.
 It is very helpful in studying medical situations that happened in the past.
-It is also helpful in studying medical conditions that are rare and have little or no evidences in the present situation to study.
+It is also helpful in studying medical conditions that are rare and have little or no evidence in the present situation to study.

 Examples of retrospective study designs

 - To study the impact of Mughal dynasty on the subsequent Muslim civilizations of Indo-Pak.

 - To study the impact of World War II on the living conditions of France today.